Wells Fargo Building (Lubbock, Texas)

 The Wells Fargo Building also known as Wells Fargo Center is an office building located at 1500 Broadway Street in Lubbock, Texas.
 According to Emporis the building is the 2nd tallest in Lubbock, behind only the Metro Tower.
 The building's basement is one of the largest fallout shelters in Texas and reportedly could shelter occupants from a 10-megaton nuclear weapon air burst over Reese AFB (now closed) 11 miles to the West.
 The building's roof is capable of supporting a helicopter landing pad.
-A water main break in January 2009 caused the building to have to be evacuated and temporarily closed.
+A water main break in January 2009 caused the building to be evacuated and temporarily closed.